buildweek-medcabinet-8/back/README.md

 ```

-#### GET /profile/recommendations --- // NOTE!
+#### GET /profile/recommendations.
 This is just dummy data, DS will update us once they're live. take note of the array.

 request data: